31z4/zookeeper-docker/README.md

 ## Environment variables

-Variables below are mandatory if you want to run Zookeeper in replicated mode.

-### `ZOO_MY_ID`

-The id must be unique within the ensemble and should have a value between 1 and 255.
-Do note that this variable will not have any effect if you start the container with a `/data` directory that already contains the `myid` file.

-### `ZOO_SERVERS`

-This variable allows you to specify a list of machines of the Zookeeper ensemble.
-Each entry has the form of `server.id=host:port:port`.
-Entries are separated with space.
-Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `zoo.cfg` file.

-## Environment variables (optional)

 ZooKeeper recommended defaults are used if `zoo.cfg` file is not provided.
 They can be overridden using the following environment variables.

     $ docker run -e "ZOO_INIT_LIMIT=10" --name some-zookeeper --restart always -d 31z4/zookeeper